Gaius Horatius Pulvillus

 Gaius Horatius Pulvillus (died c.
-453 BC) was a Roman politician during the 5th century BC, and was consul in 477 and 457 BC.
+453 BC) was a Roman politician during the 5th century BC, who was consul in 477 and 457 BC.

 Family

 Ancient sources disagree on his praenomen.
 Livy and Diodorus Siculus give Gaius for the year 477 BC, but Marcus for 457 BC; however the Fasti Capitolini and Dionysius of Halicarnassus give Gaius for both years.
 He was the son of Marcus Horatius Pulvillus, consul in 509 and 507 BC, and the grandson of a Marcus Horatius.
 His complete name is Gaius (or Marcus) Horatius M.f.
 M.n.
 Pulvillus.

 Biography

 First consulship

-In 477 BC, was elected consul with Titus Menenius Lanatus.
+In 477 BC, Gaius Horatius Pulvillus was elected consul with Titus Menenius Lanatus.
 The senate conferred to him management of the war against the Volsci while his colleague prepared to confront the Veientes.
 However, following the victories of Veii at the Battle of the Cremera and again against Menenius, Horatius was recalled to Rome, where the Veientes had occupied the Janiculum.
 He won a battle in Janiculum, but the success was insufficient in driving the Etruscans out - the war had to be continued by the consuls of the following year.